carolinau/docs/docs/introduction-to-git.md

 2. Locate the **Clone with Git** button and copy the command in the box
 3. Navigate to your desired directory in Terminal and run the command

-?> You must have your development machine configured with an SSH key in order for this to work.
+!> You must have your development machine configured with an SSH key in order for this to work.
 Refer to the [Pantheon documentation](https://pantheon.io/docs/ssh-keys) for instructions.

 ## Typical Workflow
 A typical workflow of the Git process looks like this:

 * Make and save changes in local IDE (integrated development environment).
 * `cd` into project directory within Terminal.
+* `git status` to see the state of the working directory
 * `git commit -am ‘Your commit message’ ` to commit the changes to the repository.
 The `-am` combines two commands, `-a` to stage all files, and `-m` to add a commit message.
 * `git push` to push the changes to either a GitHub repository or the Pantheon Dev environment of a given site.